1. Welcome.

 http://localhost:8080/api/index.html

-The URL above also provides the Swagger documentation for the REST API.
+The URL above also offers the Swagger documentation for the REST API.

 API Security.

-The REST API is secured using 3 authentication mechanisms.
-You can use any of them, and they are:
+The REST API is protected by three authentication methods.
+You may use any of them, and they are:

 Basic Authentication.

-If using FlowWright's authentication, pass the username and password.
-If using other authentication methods, such as Windows or SAML, where FlowWright does not store a user password, use the FlowWright license key as the password.
-The license key can be found in the FlowWright UI under Status → License.
+When using FlowWright's authentication, provide the username and password.
+For other authentication methods, such as Windows or SAML, where FlowWright does not store a user password, use the FlowWright license key as the password.
+The license key can be found in the FlowWright UI under Status > License.

 Token Authentication.